 He has collaborated with Nora Chipaumire, Ralph Lemon, Reggie Wilson, and Jawole Willa Jo Zollar of Urban Bush Women.
 The Suitcase Fund of New York Live Arts has supported his ongoing research in Africa.
-Mr. Badolo was nominated for a 2011 Bessie Award as Outstanding Emerging Choreographer and in 2012, received the Juried Bessie Award (from jurists Lar Lubovitch, Yvonne Rainer and Jawole Willa Jo Zollar).
+Badolo was nominated for a Bessie Award as Outstanding Emerging Choreographer (2011) and in 2012, received the Juried Bessie Award (from jurists Lar Lubovitch, Yvonne Rainer and Jawole Willa Jo Zollar).
 He is a recipient of Wesleyan University’s Mariam McGlone Emerging Choreographer Award (2014).

 He was an artist-in-residence at the Institute for Curatorial Practice and Performance at Wesleyan University (2013) and Mount Tremper Arts (2013) and Lower Manhattan Cultural Council’s Process Space program (2013).
 Badolo is currently an artist-in-residence in Lower Manhattan Cultural Council’s Extended Life Dance Development program (2013–2016).

 He graduated from Bennington College with an M.F.A. in June 2013.
 He has since been a guest instructor at The New School (2014) and Denison University (2015).